Azamattf/KolUmBot_LiDAR/docs/amr_check_yaw.md

 This script processes Unity simulation output (stored as JSON step files) to:
 - Extract the yaw (rotation around the Z-axis) of AMRs.
 - Compare the **given yaw** from JSON with the **calculated yaw** from quaternions.
+- Calculation of yaw from quaternions is accomplished using the included `quaternion2euler.py` script.
 - Save the extracted yaw data into a **CSV file** for further analysis.

 ---